typst/packages/packages/preview/blindex/0.1.0/README.md

 - `"Catholic-Bible"` -- The Catholic Old + New Testaments;
 - `"Orthodox-Bible"` -- The Orthodox Old + New Testaments;
 - `"Oecumenic-Bible"` -- The Jewish Tenakh + Old Testament Deuterocanonical + New Testament;
-- `"code"` -- All registered biblical literature books: All Protestant + All Apocripha.
+- `"code"` -- All registered Biblical literature books: All Protestant + All Apocripha.

 ## Low-Level Indexing Command